 Pedal and Picnic

-Pedal to a picnic along the The Great Trail (formerly the Trans Canada Trail) with ingredients collected at the weekly markets.
+Pedal to a picnic along the Trans Canada Trail with ingredients collected at the weekly markets.
 Find the perfect souvenir of your Boundary Country vacation, handmade by local artisans who exhibit and sell their work at the markets.
-Nosh and snack your way through the open-air stands, indulging in homemade treats made with old world recipes.
+Nosh, and snack your way through the open-air stands, indulging in homemade treats made with old-world recipes.

 Talk to a farmer.
 Find out how your food was grown.
 Get their opinion on when it’s best served.
 Discover a new way to fix an old family favourite.
 Half the fun of shopping farmer’s markets is getting to know the folks you’ll meet along the way.